11 Ways to Wash Clothes in Vinegar

 Vinegar is great for eliminating funky odors and even works on smoke or mildew smells.
 Add 1 cup white vinegar to the last rinse cycle to deodorize an entire load.

 For lingering smoke odors in clothes, fill a bathtub with hot water and add 2 cups of vinegar.
-Hang clothes above the tub and let the vinegar absorb the smell.
+Hang clothes above the tub and let the vinegar absorb the smell from your stinky clothes.

-Forgot to take clothes out of the washer and now they smell sour?
+Forgot to take clothes out of the laundry machine and now they smell sour?
 No problem!
 Run the load again with hot water and add 2 cups of vinegar.
 Then wash again with detergent to get rid of the musty odor.

 Brightly colored clothing tends to run in the wash (hello, pink socks!).
 You can prevent fading and extend the life of colored clothes by making them colorfast before washing.
 Soak new colored clothing in solution of one part vinegar and one part water for 20 minutes to prevent them from bleeding in the wash.
 Test on an inconspicuous spot before immersing fabric and then launder according to the manufacturer’s instructions.